One-Year MBA

 Concentrate your learning on what matters most: hands-on consulting experiences, collaborative management challenges, and an unwavering commitment to global sustainability.
 Duquesne University's top-ranked One-Year MBA program integrates sustainable business practices throughout the curriculum and equips you with experiential learning and competitive expertise in just one year.

 Building on the United Nations' Principles for Responsible Management Education (PRME), Duquesne sets you apart from other MBA degree holders with dynamic case competitions, an international study program, and leadership development opportunities.
-The One-Year MBA program is among less than 6% of the world's business programs accredited by AACSB International.
+The One-Year MBA program is among the less than 6% of the world's business programs accredited by AACSB International.

-The One-Year MBA Experience
+One-Year MBA Immersive Experience

 Program Information